 You made a mistake at work.
 A person from another department at your job gets angry about the mistake.
-You want to take responsibility for the mistake and apologize.
-You say.
+You say this to take responsibility for the mistake and apologize.

 I'm so sorry.
 That was totally my fault.